-Two things close to our hearts, if you have some change in your purse, please send a donation to one of the charities on the right.
+Two things close to our hearts, if you have some change in your purse, please send a donation to one of the charities below.
 But also read about Meningitis and Asperger Syndrome.

 When our first grandson was 10 months old - a very healthy, happy little boy - he became very poorly one Sunday morning and by the evening was diagnosed with severe meningitis and septicaemia.
 Somehow he hung on to life, was rushed to the Cosmic Unit at St. Mary's, Paddington by a brilliant recovery team and against all odds survived.
 He is now again a happy boy but with long term effects to live with.

 Both the COSMIC Unit and the Meningitis Research Foundation do a brilliant job but desperately need funds for research and to support those who have not been lucky.
 On each site there is a link for donations.
 Please, please make yourselves familiar with the symptoms of Meningitis (and the 24 hour helpline).
 Meningitis strikes all ages, the effects are devastating and it is very, very fast.
 Know your child and follow your instincts - better to make a fuss and be in error than to lose a loved one.

 Miller, our twelve year old grandson, has to deal with Autism/Aspergers.
 What is it?
 It is a condition on the autistic spectrum.
 It manifests in individual ways and can have both positive and negative effects on a person's life.
 So a person with Aspergers is more likely to desire social acceptance, but may be unable to mediate social interactions because they can't read social cues or body language from people around them.

 Aspergers is mostly a 'hidden disability'.
 You can't tell that someone has the condition from their outward appearance.
 People with the condition can have difficulties in three main areas: social communication, social interaction and social imagination.